-My intention was to propose scents with the same creative direction as our first perfumes, but with more intensity, lingering sillage, top-quality ingredients and also in partnership with the best perfumers.
+My intention was to propose scents with the same creative direction as our first perfumes, but with more intensity, lingering sillage, and top-quality ingredients, and also in partnership with the best perfumers.

 In line with the EDP collection, each scent is inspired by a moment I have lived when I encountered a perfume ingredient with much surprise.

 For Hibiscus Mahajád, the inspiration was a tasting of hibiscus tea in a gemstone market.

 And how did perfumer Quentin Bisch interpret your vision?

 Our main idea was to create a flamboyant scent.
 We used a very high-quality of rose absolute and illuminated it with mint and cassis.